devandytech/cookies-and-local-storage-repo/README.md

 # cookies-and-local-storage-repo
-A learning guide repo about manipulation, testing and understanding cookies and local storage
+A personal learning guide repo about manipulation, testing and understanding cookies and local storage